Chevyself/Starbox-Commands/README.md

 Creating the Command Manager
 --------

 Each module has implemented `CommandManager`, thus, making the constructor of the class different in each.
 While in Bukkit and Bungee you need the `plugin`, in JDA you need the `JDA` object.
-The manager depends in two classes: the [ProvidersRegistry](./wiki/Providers-Registry) which handles argument providers and the [MessagesProvider](./wiki/Messages-Provider) which provides messages.
+The manager depends on two classes: the [ProvidersRegistry](./wiki/Providers-Registry) which handles argument providers and the [MessagesProvider](./wiki/Messages-Provider) which provides messages.

 Bukkit and Bungee example:
 ```java